-The LTO-2 Half-Height Tape Drive transfers data at 40Mbytes per second, with 2:1 compression of the data.
-The drive supports the SCSI Ultra3 specification and can transfer data at burst rates of up to 160 Mbytes per second.
-To achieve maximum drive performance, it is important to choose high-performance disk drives for your system, as well as high performance SCSI controllers.
-Table 11 lists the types of SCSI controllers that Quantum recommends, in order of least preferred to most preferred (top to bottom).
+The LTO-3 Tape Drive transfers data natively at 68 Mbytes per second.
+It supports the SCSI Ultra 160 specification and can transfer data at burst rates of up to 320 Mbytes per second.
+To achieve maximum drive performance, it is important to choose high-performance disk drives for your system, as well as high-performance SCSI controllers.